alemoraru/algorithms/README.md

 In this repository you will find different essential algorithms for topics such as :
 * Algebra
-* Graph Theory
+* Graph theory
+* Sorting algorithms
+* Divide & conquer algorithms
-* String manipulation
+* Greedy algorithms
+* & more on the way

 Also, besides cp-algorithms, this repository includes essentials of other basic c/c++ constructs and features, most notably :